-DHCP Mode --DHCP Server

-If you select DPCP Server as DHCP Mode, the DHCP server of the gateway will assign IP addresses to the LAN clients.
+DHCP Mode DHCP Server If you select DPCP Server as DHCP Mode, the DHCP server of the gateway will assign IP addresses to the LAN clients.
 Configure the following parameters.
 Status: Check the box to enable DHCP Server.
 Starting IP Address / Ending IP Address: Enter the starting IP address and ending IP address of the DHCP server's IP pool.
 The IP pool defines the range of IP addresses that can be assigned to the LAN clients.
 Note that the starting IP address and ending IP address should be in the same subnet as the IP address of the LAN port.
 Lease Time: Specify the lease time for DHCP clients.
 Lease time defines how long the clients can use the IP address assigned by the DHCP server.
 Generally, the client will automatically request the DHCP server for extending the lease time before the lease expired.
 If the request fails, the client will have to stop using that IP address when the lease finally expired, and try to get a new IP address from another DHCP server.
 Default Gateway: (Optional) Enter the default gateway which is assigned by the DHCP server.
 It is recommended to enter the IP address of the LAN port.
 Default Domain: (Optional) Enter the domain name of your network.
 Primary DNS / Secondary DNS: (Optional) Enter the DNS server address provided by your ISP.
 If you are not clear, please consult your ISP.

-DHCP NTP Server: (Option 42) Enter one or two DHCP NTP Server addresses to get the system time from internet.
-Use "," to divide addresses.

-DHCP Time Offset: (Option 2) Enter the time offset of the DHCP client's subnet in seconds from the UTC time.

-DHCP WPAD URL: (Option 252) Enter the DHCP WPAD (Web Proxy Auto-Discovery) URL for the DHCP client to configure its proxy settings.

-DHCP TFTP Server: (Option 66) Enter the TFTP server address for file transfer.

-DHCP Mode -- DHCP Server
+Option60: (Optional) Enter the value for DHCP Option 60.
+DHCP clients use this field to optionally identify the vendor type and configuration of a DHCP client.
+Mostly, it is used in the scenario where the APs apply for different IP addresses from different servers according to the needs.
+For detailed information, please consult the vendor.
+For TP-Link, this entry should be TP-Link.
 Option66: (Optional) Enter the value for DHCP Option 66.
 It specifies the TFTP server information and supports a single TFTP server IP address.
 Option67: (Optional) Enter the value for DHCP Option 67.
 It specifies the boot file name.
 Option138: (Optional) Enter the value for DHCP Option 138.
 It is used in discovering the devices by the Omada controller.
 Option150: (Optional) Enter the value for DHCP Option 150.
 It specifies the TFTP server information and supports multiple TFTP server IP addresses.
 Option159: (Optional) Enter the value for DHCP Option 159.
 This option is used to configure a set of ports bound to a shared IPv4 address.
 Option160: (Optional) Enter the value for DHCP Option 160.
 This option is used to configure DHCP captive portal.
 Option176: (Optional) Enter the value for DHCP Option 176.
 This option is used to configure parameters for IP phones.
 Option242: (Optional) Enter the value for DHCP Option 242.
 This option is used to provide the TMS address automatically.

-DHCP Mode --DHCP Relay

-If you select DHCP Relay as DHCP Mode, the gateway will relay DHCP requests from LAN clients to the DHCP server in another network.
+DHCP Mode DHCP Relay If you select DHCP Relay as DHCP Mode, the gateway will relay DHCP requests from LAN clients to the DHCP server in another network.
 Then the DHCP server will assign IP addresses to the LAN clients.
 Configure the following parameters.
 Status: Check the box to enable DHCP Relay.
 Server Address: Enter the IP address of the DHCP server.